Frequently Asked QUESTIONS

 What are the MS-Leadership admission criteria?

-Admission decisions are based on past career accomplishments, past educational attainment and performance, a personal statement, a short online assessment, and an interview.
+Admission decisions are based on past career accomplishments, past educational attainment and performance, a personal statement, and an interview.

 How do I apply for the program?

 Admission decisions are made on a rolling basis.
 You may apply at any time throughout the year.

 What is the total cost for the program?